 There are quite a few ingredients Huel packs into their Daily Greens.
 To get a good overview of Huel’s contents, I’ll be discussing each blend individually.

-As the largest of Huel’s blends, this collection of plants has the typical greens you’d find in a superfood powder.
+As the largest of Huel’s blends, this collection of plants has the typical greens you’d find in a superfood powder, but it offers only a little over a gram (a fraction of what other brands include).
 It contains the blue-green algae organic spirulina and organic chlorella, as well as organic calciferous marine algae, all of which are nutritional powerhouses.

 Daily Greens also contains more common vegetables, such as organic broccoli sprouts, organic carrot root, organic black garlic, organic basil leaf, organic artichoke leaf, organic spinach leaf, and organic kale leaf.
 All of these are certainly rich in nutrition and antioxidants.